 Are we sure this is a werewolf movie?

-When we first meet Stirba she was an ancient crone that is rejuvenated by sucking the life force from a young woman like some kind of succubus, then later she is ordering her chief henchman Vlad (Judd Omen) to bring Mariana to her for a little tête-à-tête, and then tells Vlad to make love to the new “daughter” while she watches.
+When we first meet Stirba she was an ancient crone that is rejuvenated by sucking the life force from a young woman like some kind of succubus, then later she is ordering her chief henchman Vlad (Judd Omen) to bring Mariana to her for a little tête-à-tête and then tells Vlad to make love to the new “daughter” while she watches.
 We are never given an end goal for Stirba; does she want to take over the world?
 Or maybe she just wants to hook up with her Crosscoe, who during the final showdown, is revealed to be her brother.
 Basically, her entire purpose in this film is to be sexy and weird.

 So…um how about a ménage à trois with a little bestiality in there for good measure?

 This is not a good movie.
 One could go so far as to say this is an insanely terrible movie that should have been strangled at birth, but by god is it entertaining.
 I’m not sure what this says about me, but I had so much fun watching this piece of filmic absurdity that I can’t help but recommend it.
 Now this movie is certainly not for everyone, but if you have a penchant for the bizarre, love Christopher Lee, and think Sybil Danning is the quintessential B-Movie goddess, then this film will have you giggling like a schoolgirl.
 And really, Howling II is all about Sybil Danning whose every cell screams sexual freedom and power.
-Only she could pull off wearing a leather outfit studded with copper straps, chic sunglasses, all while petting a stuffed wolf from a throne of bones.
+Only she could pull off wearing a leather outfit studded with copper straps, and chic sunglasses, all while petting a stuffed wolf from a throne of bones.

 Hot, bizarre and incredibly dangerous.

-Christopher Lee is on record for saying he did this film because though he’d made hundreds of movies, many of them in the horror genre but he’d never made a werewolf picture, and he’s since apologized to Joe Dante for being in this one.
-Sure, as a sequel to the Joe Dante original this film is utter crap, but as an orgy of the bizarre, there is much to offer here.
+Christopher Lee is on record for saying he did this film because though he’d made hundreds of movies, many of them in the horror genre, yet he’d never made a werewolf picture, and he’s since apologized to Joe Dante for being in this one.
+Sure, as a sequel to the Joe Dante original, this film is utter crap, but as an orgy of the bizarre, there is much to offer here.
 From the goofy ape-werewolf costumes to the script that doesn’t make a lick of sense, to the horrible performances by Reb Brown and Annie McEnroe, this film has all that a bad movie lover could want and more.

 All hail Queen Danning!